CcydtN/CTF_Writeups/TCP1P/lock_the_lock/README.md

 > You can create the environment your own.
 Here are the two package you needed:
 > `pycryptodome decompyle3`
-> In the repository, I use `nix` to setup, but others tools should able to do the same thing.
+> In the repository, I use `nix` to set up, but others tools should be able to do the same thing.

 ## 1. Decompile pyc
 This problem contain a `pyc` file, and required a bit reverse engineering.